Boilermate

 different type of heat exchange mechanism (an immersed heat

-exchanger) the new BP model no longer requires pump control.
+exchanger) the new BP model no longer requires a store pump or the

 Furthermore, where the older model controlled DHW output